smplcod/acpc/README.md

 12. If there is no indication what language the page should be in, use English.
 13. Update `release-notes.json` for every user-facing change according to `release-notes-howto.md`.
 14. Keep user and admin code separated in `/src/user` and `/src/admin`, each containing its own `app` and `pages` directories.
 Allow duplication between them but record every instance in the "Code duplication log" section.
+15. When a page has nested routes, list its subpages at the end using the dedicated `SubPages` component stored in its own file.

 # Project details